GWUvision/Hotels-50K/README.md

 You can then run:

 ```
-python baseline_implementation/extract_features.py path_to_pretrained_model
+python baseline_implementation/extract_features.py pretrained_model_dir/pretrained_model
 ```

 to extract the gallery and test image features for each of the different tests (unoccluded, low, medium and high occlusions).
+(Do not include the file suffixes in the pretrained_model name.
+For example, if you download the pretrained net to hotels50k_snapshot, the above command would be 'python baseline_implementation/extract_features.py hotels50k_snapshot/hotels50k').

 To compute the CSV file needed for the retrieval evaluation, you will then want to run:
 ```